agentVargas2012R/aws-nestjs-rest-api-demo/README.md

 # Business Function

+I was talking to a close colleague of mine the other day, his name is Deepak.
+As I was attempting to use Google Assistant, it accidently texted my other friend, who's name was also Deepak.
+I decided that given the name's popularity, that this application would be called Deepak in honor of them ;)

+That's how we devs roll, no meetings on names, no PMO or marketing team on the name of the app...nah...the app is Deepak.

+## Application: Deepak

-This is a job board powered by AWS.
-This application overall is to track job postings.
+Deepak is a job board powered by AWS.
+Deepak tracks job postings.
 In addition, the system notifies when new jobs become available.
 It interfaces with external sites and api's to data-mine the boards to discover what jobs are available.
+Deepak never sleeps and he is always looking for a new opportunity.

-This is open to extension.
+Deepak is open to extension.
 It is very much a real system.
 You could easily create a workflow where we process data, capture metrics based on our data and interface with third-party companies.
 ALl of this would be relatively simple.